This article is periodically updated. It was originally published in 2013.

 Your descriptions should be in the first person, not the 3rd person.
 I often recommend adapting language that you may be using on an “about us” page on your website to assist with the copy to use for the description of the company associated with the role.
 Of course, add your own role and contribution.
 Also, be sure to use the proper company or organization name and let LinkedIn identify this in the search so the proper logo and links are activated.

 Skills and Endorsements

 List your skills and expertise in the appropriate section.
 Studies show the best way to receive endorsements is to give them so be sure to go through your connections and check off a few skills.

 Allow people to search for you.
 Allow full-profile views.
 View “Who’s Visited Your Profile” under your settings and click “See what others see when you’ve viewed their profile.”

 While you may not want to connect with ‘everyone’ – a bigger network means more reach and potential opportunity.
 Find LinkedIn connections by allowing LinkedIn to access your Outlook and other email accounts.

-Add this great new browser plugin
+Add this browser plugin

 This plugin is a very helpful for prospecting.
 It is a Chrome extension to search for agents using keywords and then adding these to a call and prospecting list.